FireTail-io/firetail-py-lib/docs/security.rst

    app.run(host='127.0.0.1', port='12344',
            debug=False/True, ssl_context=context)

-However, PointSecIO doesn't provide an ssl_context parameter.
+However, Firetail doesn't provide an ssl_context parameter.
 This is because Flask doesn't, either--but it uses ``**kwargs`` to send the parameters to the underlying `werkzeug`_ server.